Joseph Coors

-Joseph Coors, Sr. (November 12, 1917 – March 15, 2003), was the grandson of brewer Adolph Coors and president of Coors Brewing Company.
+Joseph Coors Sr. (November 12, 1917 – March 15, 2003), was the grandson of brewer Adolph Coors and president of Coors Brewing Company.

-Birth and education
+Early life and education

-Coors was born in 1917 to Alice May Kistler (1885–1970) and Adolph Coors II.
-His siblings include Adolph Coors III and William Coors.
-He graduated from Cornell University in 1939 with a degree in chemical engineering, staying to earn a master's degree in 1940.
-His brother Adolph Coors III and cousin Dallas Morse Coors were his classmates, and all three were members of Kappa Alpha Society and Quill and Dagger society.
+Coors was born on November 12, 1917, in Golden, Colorado, to Alice May Kistler (1885–1970) and Adolph Coors II.
+His two older brothers were Adolph Coors III, born in 1915, and William Coors, born in 1916.

+Coors attended Cornell University, where he graduated in 1939 with a Bachelor of Science degree in chemical engineering.
+Two years later, in 1940, Coors earned his master's degree at Cornell.
+As a Cornell University student, his brother, Adolph Coors III, and his cousin, Dallas Morse Coors, were his classmates, and all three were inducted into both Kappa Alpha Society and the Quill and Dagger honor society at the university.

+Career

+After graduation, he began work in the Coors Porcelain Co., the business that helped the company survive Prohibition.
+With his brother William (their desks were located only one foot apart), Joseph refined the cold-filtered beer manufacturing system and began America's first large-scale recycling program by offering one-cent returns on Coors aluminum cans.
+He served one term as a regent of the University of Colorado from 1967 to 1972 and attempted to quell what he considered to be campus radicalism during the Vietnam War.
+He was president of Coors from 1977 to 1985 and as chief operating officer from 1980 to 1988.